-To inquire into the status of your benefits, contact the DVA's Baltimore office, 800-827-1000.
-(Note: The DVA regional office will only take an inquiry if it has been four to six weeks since your paperwork was sent.)
-When doing so, please be sure to have the following information available: semester enrollment dates, number of credit being taken, and your address.
+To inquire into the status of your benefits, log into eBenefits.
+(Note: The DVA regional office will only take an inquiry if it has been four to six weeks since your paperwork was sent.
+When doing so, please be sure to have the following information available: semester enrollment dates, number of credit being taken, and your address.)

 Once entitlement is established by the DVA, individuals utilizing veterans education benefits must submit a Veterans Benefits Registration Form to Loyola University Maryland.
 This form needs to be completed for each semester that you wish to receive benefits.
 Loyola's Veterans Affairs School Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
 Processing takes anywhere from nine days to ten weeks before payment authorization is made.